facebookresearch/habitat-sim/docs/pages/lighting-setups.rst

 These objects are handled separately from the scene and can be configured with the same or different light setups.

 By default, object assets are loaded with Phong shading compatibility.
 This is not ideal for assets with illumination baked into textures.
-Objects can be loaded for Flat shading by using the asset template's :ref:`ObjectAttributes.set_requires_lighting` function *before* loading the asset.
+Objects can be loaded for Flat shading by using the asset template's :ref:`ObjectAttributes.requires_lighting` property *before* loading the asset.
 Alternatively, this option can be set in the object template's configuration file:

 E.g. in ``my_object.phys_properties.json``